• Home

 The Chimineas Ranch Foundation got a great deal on a much needed John Deere Gator utility vehicle from Cal Coast Machinery in Santa Maria.
 In just the first few weeks it was put to good use for checking water troughs, doing pipeline repairs, removing fences, and taking junior hunters out on their hunts.

 YOUR FUNDRAISING DOLLARS HELPING WILDLIFE!
-Funds raised from the Foundation’s February banquet have already proven to be a huge benefit to the wildlife on the Chimineas Ranch.
+Funds raised from the Foundation’s February banquet were a huge benefit to the wildlife on the Chimineas Ranch.
 The well pump for one of the troughs on the south end of the property froze up and needed to be replaced.
 This was especially critical as the south end of the ranch is much drier than the north side, and this trough has been heavily used for years by a wide variety of animals.

 YELLOW JACKET (CONTINUED)